Rubabshah1/TCNA/README.md

 # TCNA - The Cancer Noise Atlas

-## Project info

-TCNA is a comprehensive analysis platform for gene expression variability, pathway interactions, and tumor analysis across different cancer types.
+## TCNA is a comprehensive analysis platform for gene expression variability, pathway interactions, and tumor analysis across different cancer types.
 Uncover hidden patterns in tumor heterogeneity and discover therapeutic targets.